llsoftsec/llsoftsecbook/book.md

 compile code during execution of a program, as opposed to the more traditional compilation where code is compiled before the program is executed.

-For this section, we will focus on JavaScript, which is a dynamically typed, memory safe language, but the concerns we discuss will also apply to other languages that are compiled dynamically.
+For this section, we focus on JavaScript, which is a dynamically typed, memory safe language, but the concerns we discuss also apply to other languages that are compiled dynamically.

 Without statically known types, in order to optimize JavaScript code,